Getting Started as a Grad Student

 Victoria Thorp is the Graduate Studies Secretary.
-Victoria handles a number of things of crucial importance to you, including registration for graduate courses when permission of the instructor is required, book orders for the classes you teach, and general advice on how to do things.
+Victoria handles a number of things of crucial importance to you, including registration for graduate courses when permission of the instructor is required and general advice on how to do things.
 She is knowledgeable and experienced, and she will be of help to you throughout your career.
 Her office is Tate 114, in the complex of offices on the first floor of Tate Hall.
 Her phone number is 573-882-4676, and her email address is ThorpV@missouri.edu.

 The Financial Officer, Paula Fleming, handles the budget for the department and processes the payment of graduate students who are teaching or research assistants.
 She recommends that incoming students contact her as soon as possible upon deciding to attend Mizzou.
 The standard first payment for the year occurs at the end of September which will be, for many of you, a long time to wait to get paid.
 If you are able to get your documentation in order by the beginning of the summer, you may be able to be paid a half paycheck at the end of August.
 This will require a face-to-face meeting at which you produce proof of your legal right to work in the United States, including such documentation as a driver's license, passport, or social security card.
 In addition, she will have to take a photocopy of your original social security card for department records.
 Please do contact her as soon as possible to arrange for paying you and to answer other financial questions you might have about studying in the department.
 Her phone number is 573-882-6918, and her email address is email@example.com